kbuckleys/spoot/README.md

 </body>
 </html>

-> [~NOTE]
+> [!NOTE]
 > Recently Played is purely local.
 The live counterpart seems to suffer issues through Spotify's Web API, even with the activity sharing setting enabled.
-May be revisited in future iterations.
+May be revisited in future iterations but it's highly unlikely.